-46. The PRA's approach relies on supervisors understanding the significance of individual firms to the stability of the UK financial system, the nature of the firm's business and the wider economic environment, and the potential risks to the PRA's objective that, together, these entail.
-This section describes how the PRA will assess this.
+47. The PRA's approach relies on supervisors understanding the significance of individual firms to the stability of the UK financial system, the nature of the firm's business and the wider economic environment, and the potential risks to the PRA's objective that, together, these entail.
+This section describes how the PRA assesses these factors.